Skip to Content

 Layer 6: Sandboxed Execution

-All 12 built-in tools and custom tools also use atomicWriteFileSync() from @dojops/sdk for direct file writes outside the sandbox.
+All 38 built-in skills and custom skills also use atomicWriteFileSync() from @dojops/sdk for direct file writes outside the sandbox.

 Layer 7: Immutable Audit Log